 - Coordinate with the NCAHP

-In practical terms, once constituted, an SAHC becomes the
+In practical terms, once constituted, an SAHC becomes the local regulatory body for allied health, similar to how medical or nursing councils function within their ecosystems.

 Where SAHCs Have Been Constituted (So Far)

+The NCAHP Act requires each state and union territory to constitute a SAHC.
 While progress has been visible, implementation has varied across the country.

 Why This Matters for Universities & Colleges